sameersbn/docker-runner-gitlab/README.md

 All package installations are performed in the [Dockerfile](https://github.com/sameersbn/docker-runner-gitlab/master/Dockerfile) while the system configuration, such as mysql and redis setup, are performed in the [install](https://github.com/sameersbn/docker-runner-gitlab/blob/master/assets/setup/install) script.

-Rest of this document describes use of the runner to perform continiuos integration of gitlab-ce.
+Rest of this document describes use of the runner to perform continuous integration of gitlab-ce.

 # Installation